EU Financing for Rail

 Do you want to know more about the available EU Funds?

 More investments mean more market opportunities.
 Join UNIFE as a Member to learn more about the wide range of EU funding programmes and instruments relevant to the rail sector.
-EU funds come from a variety of sources, such as the new Connecting Europe Facility (CEF) supporting the completion of the Trans-European Transport Network (TEN-T); the traditional Structural Funds which support the EU Cohesion Policy, as well as the new InvestEU programme.
+EU funds come from a variety of sources, such as the Connecting Europe Facility (CEF) supporting the completion of the Trans-European Transport Network (TEN-T); the traditional Structural Funds which support the EU Cohesion Policy, as well as the new InvestEU programme.
 These are often supplemented by private investors and/or national governments.
-UNIFE is advocating for an increase of the EU budget resources for rail projects in the new 2021 – 2027 Multiannual Financial Framework (MFF) as well as for the favourable policy framework and enabling conditions that govern the use and spending of the funds.
+UNIFE is advocating for an increase of the EU budget resources for rail projects in the upcoming 2028 – 2034 Multiannual Financial Framework (MFF) as well as for the favourable policy framework and enabling conditions that govern the use and spending of the funds.

 On top of these programmes, EU Member States have a historic opportunity to recover from the COVID-19 crisis and to modernise their economies by making use of the EU Recovery and Resilience Facility as part of the EU Next Generation Recovery Package.